Sneha151004/CommuteSmart/README.md

-# CommuteGreen
+# CommuteSmart

 ## Problem Statement
-With increasing urbanization and environmental concerns, commuters face challenges such as traffic congestion, high carbon emissions, and limited parking availability. **CommuteGreen** aims to address these issues by providing a platform that helps users make eco-friendly commuting choices, track their carbon footprints, and find smart parking solutions.
+With increasing urbanization and environmental concerns, commuters face challenges such as traffic congestion, high carbon emissions, and limited parking availability. **CommuteSmart** aims to address these issues by providing a platform that helps users make eco-friendly commuting choices, track their carbon footprints, and find smart parking solutions.

 ## Features